Cyber Security Defense Systems

 Symmetric encryption can be performed that uses only one private key, which is basically a password that the user creates and is mainly relevant for encrypting files.

 And asymmetric encryption, on the other hand, uses a combination of multiple keys that are both private and public.
 This method is used for communication like WhatsApp and email.
-Each user has a public key that serves as an address, and a private key that combines both to allow each party to decipher the message received to them.
+Each user has a public key that serves as an address, and a private key that combines both to allow each party to decipher the message received by them.

 Computer encryption is the act of encrypting all the files that are on the computer and does not require the user to keep the files in a specific location.
 The user must provide code or alternatively let the computer run an encryption key from a USB device.
 This includes not only the basic password that is used to unlock the computer but integrations of third-party systems that provide more advanced encryption as well.